ChrisMavrommatis/Binacle.Net/samples/CoreWithPresets/README.md

 This sample demonstrates how to set up and run Binacle.Net with custom presets using Docker Compose.

 ## Prerequisites
-Before you start, make sure you have the docker installed on your machine:
+Before you start, make sure you have the [docker](https://www.docker.com) installed on your machine.

 ## Getting Started
 Clone or download this repository to your local machine.